C4Cypher/Mad_Hatter/Design.md

-# A formal specification for the Mad Hatter programming language, by C4Cypher
+# A formal specification for the Mad Hatter programming language
+	by C4Cypher
 # Defintions, Syntax and Semantics
 	## Syntax
 		### String
 			A sequence of charachters, usually in the form of an unboxed char array.
 When enclosed by single or double quotes, are parsed as